 - Complete the Club Information and Membership Roster containing the names and requested information for at least 15 members of your club.

-- Submit completed packet to the Office of Student Activities to be reviewed and handed over to the Club Council President for the purpose of being chartered by SGA.
+- Submit the completed packet to the Office of Student Activities to be reviewed and handed over to the Club Council President for the purpose of being chartered by SGA.

-A student must be currently registered for at least 6 York College credits.
+Students must be currently registered for at least 6 York College credits.

-A student must have completed at least 12 York College credits.
+Students must have completed at least 12 York College credits.